prosimcorp/kuberbac/README.md

       apiGroup: ""
       kind: ServiceAccount

+      # (Optional)
+      # ServiceAccounts can be selected by some metadata
+      # This field is mutually exclusive with 'nameSelector'
+      metaSelector:

+        # Select by matching labels
+        matchLabels:
+          managed-by: custom-operator

+      # (Optional)
       # ServiceAccount names can be matched by exact name, or a Golang regular expression.
+      # This field is mutually exclusive with 'metaSelector'
       # Attention: Only one can be performed.
       nameSelector: